rcos/observatory-new/README.md

 ## Deploying

+**This is for deploying to a server, not a developer machine**

-Please read [the Setup instructions](./SETUP.md) for information on how to setup and deploy observatory-new.
+Please read [the Deploying instructions](./DEPLOYING.md) for information on how to setup and deploy observatory-new.

 ## Documentation